 What is Form 1120?

 Form 1120 is a U.S. Corporation Income Tax Return form.
 It is used to report income, gains, losses, deductions, and credits, and to determine the income tax liability of a corporation.
 This is the tax form C corporations and LLCs use to file their income taxes.
-(If an entity with two or more members is formed as an LLC it is generally treated as a partnership.)
+(If a business entity with two or more members is formed as an LLC it is generally treated as a partnership.)

 Unless exempt, all domestic corporations must file an income tax return whether or not they have taxable income.
 Unless you are a domestic corporation that is required (or elects) to file a special return, you must file Form 1120.